Tristram Dalton: Later life

 Dalton had married Ruth Hooper, the daughter of a wealthy Marblehead merchant, in 1761.
 They had grown fond of the city life in New York City (then the seat of the federal government), and moved there, and then Philadelphia.
 When the site of the nation's capital was selected, Dalton sold off most of his property in Massachusetts, and speculatively purchased land in Washington, D.C.
 Many of the family's personal items were lost when the ship carrying them to Washington foundered.
 Dalton's investment was also a failure, as Washington real estate did not appreciate, and he had invested through an unscrupulous agent, wiping out most of his fortune.

 In order to make ends meet, Dalton was given a patronage appointment as surveyor of the port of Boston, serving from November 1814 until his death on May 30, 1817.
 He is interred in the churchyard of St. Paul's Episcopal Church in Newburyport.
 His wife died in 1826.
 Of their ten children, only three girls survived to adulthood.

 Slave ownership

-According to research conducted by The Washington Post, Dalton was one of only two member of Congress from Massachusetts who owned slaves.
+According to research conducted by The Washington Post, Dalton was one of only two members of Congress from Massachusetts who owned slaves.
 In 1804, Dalton buried his slave, named Fortune, in the all white consecrated Old Burying Hill Cemetery by the Bartlet Mall in Newburport.